 your father’s failed life edited, too-soon spent;

-we squeezed extra time, we parted at midnight,
+we squeezed extra time, parted at midnight,

-both bit back tears, our hugs lingered tight.
+both bit back tears, hugs lingered tight.

-Decades later I discovered you online, smiling,
+Decades later discovered online, smiling,

-naieve my note sent, hoped for reconciling;
+naieve my note sent, hoped-for reconciling;

 too long your silence, I yearn a second chance –

-vain the patient wait for repeat happenstance…
+vain the wait for further happenstance…